SciML/NeuralLyapunov.jl/docs/src/demos/damped_SHO.md

-# Damped simple harmonic oscillator
+# Damped Simple Harmonic Oscillator

 Let's train a neural network to prove the exponential stability of the damped simple harmonic oscillator (SHO).